poloarol/single-cell-transcriptomics-app/README.md

 The analysis to be included are;

-1. Single cell data clustering
+1. Single cell RNAseq clustering workflow
-2. Single cell data integration
+2. Single cell RNA-seq data integration
 3. Single cell ATAC-seq analysis
 4. Integration of scRNA-seq and scATAC-seq data
 5. Multimodal analysis using cite-seq